deis/workflow/docs/src/roadmap/roadmap.md

 This feature is tracked as GitHub issue [#4404][].

-## Rigger

-We want the provisioning process of CoreOS hosts to be as smooth as the `deisctl` experience when users install and start Deis.
-We've started working on a tool called [Rigger][] which provisions hosts and deploys Deis on any supported provider.

-We're still defining the interface between Rigger and the provider-specific provision logic.
-We'd love input from the community on this discussion in [#4345][].

 ## New Default Scheduler

 Deis now has support for Docker Swarm, Apache Mesos, and Google Kubernetes as